orstavik/JoiComponents/book/chapter2/Discussion_conflicting_gestures.md

 And, just to be on the safe side, you can add the CSS property `user-selection: none` on the element (a little extra glue never hurt, right?).

-### Jerky panning and laggy scroll and some more complexity?
 But, as I mentioned before, we cannot just choose the solution we like on the web.
 Safari does not support the CSS `touch-action` property.
 And, in order to speed up native scroll behavior on the web, Chrome has in general muted the effect of `event.preventDefault()`.
-Therefore, we must *both* add CSS `touch-action` *and* call `event.preventDefault()`.
+Therefore, we must *both* add CSS `touch-action` *and* call `event.preventDefault()` *and* `user-selection: none` and the selectstart events `.preventDefault()`.
-Now why is that?
-Why did the browsers choose different paths here?
+Glue it, tape it, bind it!
+Just make sure the yarn sticks on that sheep whatever the situation.

+## Example 3: Jerky panning and laggy scroll and some more complexity?
-In principle, things were actually pretty simple when it came to conflicting events.
+In principle, things could be pretty simple when handling conflicting events.
-Call `event.preventDefault()` to stop any native event or functionality from your custom event.
+Just call `event.preventDefault()` in your event listeners and stop any native event or functionality.
-The problem was not in the ergonomics of event.preventDefault(): the problem was in its negative impact on the performance of the native gestures.

-Let's use our example of `drag'n'drop` a `div`.
+In principle this works fine.
+In practice however, this implies always processing your custom event listener before processing native event handlers for scrolling and panning, and that is the final conflict we will talk about here.

+In this example we create a custom drag gesture that should *not* prevent native scroll and pan gestures.
+This custom drag gesture is only used to meassure how fast we are scrolling the page.
-When the finger moves across the page, a new drag event is dispatched 60fps.
+When the finger moves across the page, a new drag event is dispatched at 60fps.
-However, in most instances, the browser is either so slow or has so much to do, that it does not manage to complete all its tasks at 60fps.
+However, in most instances, the browser is either too weak or too overworked to complete all of its tasks at 60fps.
-When the browser does not, it simply drops a frame or two or three to catch up.
+When the browser does not manage to keep up, it simply drops a couple of frames.
 However, this only applies to the JS-controlled frames.
-The CSS controlled frames such as animations and transitions are handled independently so that it can produce a smooth experience independently.
+The CSS controlled frames such as animations and transitions are handled independently.
+This means that CSS animations and transitions pass unhindered at 60fps, giving a smooth user experience.
-During normal operations such as clicking, such dropped frames does not matter all that much.
+During normal operations such as clicking, such dropped frames in the JS world does not matter all that much.
-Only small movement of a few things are disturbed.
+JS only affects a few elements on the screen.
-However, if the entire screen is changing as is the case with scrolling and panning, such dropped frames cause great disruption to our subconscious and hence the user experience.
+However, if many elements on the screen are changing frequently, such dropped frames cause great disruption to our subconscious and hence the user experience.
+And when we scroll and pan, that is exactly what happens.
-That gives us laggy scrolling and jerky panning.
-Yuk!
+Enter laggy scrolling and jerky panning.

-Ok, so, how to fix that then?
+Ok, yet another conflict.
+Now what is it this time and how do we fix it?
-The first solution is to make the browser process scrolling and panning independently from the rest of the JS operations, similar to the handling of CSS animations and transitions.
+The first solution is to make the browser process scrolling and panning independently from the rest of the JS operations, like it does with CSS animations and transitions.
 If there are no registered event listeners for touch and scroll events, this is straightforward.
 In such a case, the mobile browsers can easily:
-1. separate all the touch and scroll events, and
+1. separate all the touch and scroll events and
 2. update the view when scrolling and panning independently,
 3. even when the browser did not have time to complete all its JS operations and must skip JS frames.